IsHacker003/AdDroid_adware_SDK/README.md

 # AdDroid adware SDK
-This is an SDK for [AdDroid adware](https://github.com/IsHacker003/AdDroid_adware_standalone), which helps to integrate the adware into legitimate apps.
+This is an SDK for [AdDroid adware](https://github.com/IsHacker003/AdDroid_adware_standalone), which helps to integrate the adware into legitimate apps for penetration testing purposes.
 ## Compilation
 Your app needs to have minSdk >= 23 to use this SDK.
 Just add the dependency, the adware will do everything automatically.